yujiri8/yujiri.xyz/spem/rfc.md

 (There are more open questions in [the dictionary](search).
 Ones that are specifically about an existing word go in the word's Notes field; to search for them, put "Open question" in the Notes box.)

-## Directness

-I need to deal with concepts of directness.
-In English, we often say things like "directly cause" drawing a relevant distinction between that and indirect causation.
-The distinctions *are* very important.
-I should probably have a different verb for that.
-I already spent <spem>zo</spem>, so maybe <spem>zyu</spem>?

 ## Quantifier problems

 I've discussed this one in the comments on [quantifiers](quantifiers).
 I have no idea what a good approach is.